Faculty & Staff

 - Peterson's Test and Career Prep provides materials for practicing a wide variety of college and graduate school entrance exams.

 Interested in integrating this tool into your syllabus or curriculum?
-Contact Barbara Thomson, Director of Career Operations & Strategic Initiatives to assist you in utilizing these tools.
+Contact Sue Pye, Director, Self-discovery & Career Exploration to, to assist you in utilizing these tools.

 Career Community Advisory Boards